Expect Sugar prices to trade sideways: Angel Commodities

 Outlook

-We expect sugar prices to trade sideways on reports of duty free imports of raw sugar which may keep the stock levels at comfortable levels for the season.
+We expect sugar prices to trade sideways on reports of higher sugar production in UP and announcement of duty free imports of raw sugar.
 However, good demand from the stockists and bulk buyers during the coming festival season and summer season may support sugar prices.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.